ucsb-coral/coral/team/retrospectives/RETRO_01.md

 * James - Team batman.
 Behind the scenes always making it happen and is not the hero we deserve but certainly the one we need.
 * Ethan - Helping everyone with setting up there environments
 * Scott - Efforts in keeping team on task

+## 02/02 LAB_03 Experiment
+We now have group buy in with regards to our standup meetings and efficiency has made a giant leap.
+In general meetings are more regulated and policed by all members.
+Distractions are caught and moved to the sidebar after the meeting.